sruthigorantla/FIGR/README.md

 **postprocess.sh**

-## <font color="blue">Directly applying fair post-processing (re-ranking) methods on the German credit risk and the COMPAS recidivism datasets.</font>
+## Directly applying fair post-processing (re-ranking) methods on the German credit risk and the COMPAS recidivism datasets

 ### post-processing the true ranking in the dataset.